How Do You Correct Nonconformances with Corrective Action?

-We know that it is important to collect information and feedback from external and internal sources in order to identify problems and non-conformances.
+We know that it is important to collect information and feedback from external and internal sources in order to identify problems, defect, or non-conformances.
 But once you have found a problem, what steps do you take to resolve it?
 Do you take corrective action on all problems that are identified?
+How Do You Correct Nonconformances with Corrective Action?

 Let’s review, from an ISO 9001 perspective, how to handle resolving non-conformances and other problems, and discuss some common misconceptions.
 First of all, we should make sure we clearly understand the definitions of the terms we use to discuss this facet of the improvement process.